 While all employees should speak to the designated safeguarding lead with regard to any concerns about FGM, there is a specific legal duty on teachers.
 A teacher must report FGM to the police and the Local Authority Children's Services in which the child resides.
 The report may be oral or written.
-When reported, the individual reporting should be given a reference number, which s/he must record.
-Additionally, the family of the girl should be contacted to explain the report, unless it is believed that doing so may result in risk of serious harm or the family fleeing the country.
+When reported, the individual reporting should be given a reference number, which they must record.

-If the employee did not learn about the case of FGM directly, but rather received the information from a third party, s/he will follow child protection procedures and report the suspected case to the designated safeguarding lead.
+If the employee did not learn about the case of FGM directly, but rather received the information from a third party, they will follow child protection procedures and report the suspected case to the designated safeguarding lead.
 In either case, the designated safeguarding lead must be made aware.